backblaze-b2-samples/ai-agent-demo/README.md

 ## Configuration

+You must configure the notebook(s) with your API credential(s).
+You can either set environment variables or use a `.env` file.
+To do the latter, copy `.env.template` to `.env`, then set the relevant API key(s) as explained below.

+Remember - never put secrets in source code!

 ### OpenAI

 To use the OpenAI API, you must [sign up for an OpenAI account](https://platform.openai.com/signup) and [create an OpenAI API key](https://platform.openai.com/api-keys).

-Copy `.env.template` to `.env`, then edit it to include your Open AI API key:
+Either set an environment variable, or edit your `.env` file:

 ``` dotenv
 OPENAI_API_KEY=<your-openai-api-key>